ksmooi/ai_power/deep_learning/transformer/model_multimodal/llava_implementation_explained.md

-# Unveiling Llava: A Deep Dive into Multi-Modal Language Models
+# Deep Dive into LLaVA

 ## 1. Introduction
 ### Overview of Llava